 Wash your hands!

 It is critical that hands are washed thoroughly upon removal of any facial protection.
-Be sure to remember, a mask/respirator alone does not guarantee immunity from influenza.
+Be sure to remember, a mask/respirator alone does not guarantee immunity from the virus.
 Vigilant hand washing practices are an essential accompaniment to the wearing of all personal protective equipment (PPE) such as masks.

 |Copyright © 2014 Clean Room Garments Pty Ltd|